vitelabs/crypto-info/gateways/gateway-info-tutorial.en.md

 | support | necessary | customer service, eg: support@*****.com | String |
 | gatewayTokens | necessary | details of extranet coin mapped | Map<String,GatewayMappedTokenDetail> |

-> Filename in the `lowercase` format, string join with `-`, same name for both .json and .png (Including capitalization), eg: Vite Labs -> vite-labs, vite-labs.json | vite-labs.png
+> Filename should be your gateway name in all `lowercase` letters and the string must be join with `-`, same name for both .json and .png (Including capitalization), eg: Vite Labs -> vite-labs, vite-labs.json | vite-labs.png

 #### GatewayMappedTokenDetail